 Introduction to Laravel Controllers

-Your whole application can be created just by using Closures in routes.php file, it would become messy but will be doable.
-What if you can possibly organize your whole process with the help of Controller classes?
+Your whole application can be created just by using Closures in the routes.php file; it would become messy but will be doable.
+What if you can organize your entire process with the help of Controller classes?
 Let’s see how.
-Controllers are capable of the group within one class, all the associated logics of request handling.
-Directory app/Http/Controllers is responsible to store controllers.
-In the MVC framework, ‘C’ stands for Controller that acts as directing traffic amid Views and Models.
+Controllers are capable of the group within one class all the associated logic of request handling.
+The directory app/Http/Controllers is responsible for storing controllers.
+In the MVC framework, ‘C’ stands for Controller, which directs traffic amid Views and Models.
 In this topic, we are going to learn about Laravel Controllers.

 List of Laravel Controllers